 How are we doing?
 What are the results?

-Connecting the communications plan to the ADKAR Model
+Above: Connecting the Communications Plan to the ADKAR Model

-The sponsor roadmap details the specific actions we need from senior leaders to fulfill their role as effective sponsors.
+The Sponsor Roadmap details the specific actions we need from senior leaders to fulfill their roles as effective sponsors.
 The change management practitioner needs to provide guidance and direction, working behind the scenes to make sponsoring change as easy as possible for senior leaders.
 Sponsorship is critical because:

 Employees look to sponsors for direction, commitment and vision